kdelange/Moon_API/README.md

 All scripts come with a --help function. type ``` bash ${script}.sh -h ``` to see all variables needed.
 All vcf files mention in a sample file are without extention.
-The scripts assume the extention is vcf.gz.
+The scripts assume the extention is .vcf.gz.
 ____________________________________________________________________
 #### Make a new project in Moon
 use ```curl_project.sh``` to generated a new project in  moon.